alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 ### Responsive design, design systems and 'hyperobjects'
 Ethan Marcotte and Steve Messer
 13:45 - 14:45

+A fireside talk with Ethan Marcotte, a web designer, speaker and author who's best known for creating responsive web design.
+Over his career, Ethan has helped people create beautiful, accessible web experiences and design systems, and Steve will be picking Ethan's brain on what makes design system work different.

 ### Doing good discovery
 Debra Churchill